ablab/spades/assembler/src/projects/spaligner/README.md

 GATACGGTTATCC;GGGCGATACGGTTATCCGGG
 ```

-Read name2 has two alignments on the graph:
+The read *name2* has two alignments on the graph:

-1. The first alignment starts on read at position 4 and ends on position 17.
+1. The first alignment starts on read on position 4 and ends on position 17.
-Corresponding path consists of one edge 123+ (i.e. 123+,;) with start on position 2 and end on position 15.
+Corresponding path consists of a single edge 123+ (i.e. 123+,;) with start on position 2 and end on position 15.
 Path sequence: GATACGGTTATCC
-2. While the second alignment is a full alignment: from position 0 to position 19 on Read.
+2. While the second alignment is a "full" alignment: from position 0 to position 19 on the read.
 Corresponding path consists of two edges 288- and 128+ (i.e. 288-,128+;) with start on position 44 and end on position 10.
 Path sequence: GGGCGATACGGTTATCCGGG

 ## Supported assembly graph types
 ---
-SPAligner accepts graphs in *.gfa format, interpreting `S` segments as edges and `L` links as vertecies.
+SPAligner accepts graphs in *.gfa format, interpreting `S` segments as edges of the condensed de Bruijn graph (and `L` links -- as vertices).

 ## Future plans
 ---
 1. Add amino acid sequence support.
-2. Speed-up hits search step.
+2. Alignment speed-up.